-Being the capital of the United States means Washington DC has something for everyone to enjoy from the history buff to the fashionista.
-Stroll along the National Mall and read up on some facts at one of the world class museums, or just experience great shops and sweet treats on cobblestoned streets in Georgetown.
-One day in DC will not go to waste, and will provide great memories for all.
+The fact that it is the capital of the United States means Washington DC has something for everyone to enjoy, no matter if you’re a history buff or a fashionista.
+Stroll along the National Mall and read up on some facts at one of the world class museums, or just experience great shops and sweet treats on cobble-stoned streets in Georgetown.
+One day in Washington DC will not go to waste, and it will provide great memories for all.

 What’s the best time to visit Washington DC?